cmd-source/MS2-Sights/README.md

 2. The map can be interacted with showing Sights, Hotels and Cities in the top right hand corner.
 3. The map can zoom in and out on the top left hand corner.
     ![map](assets/img/map.JPG)
-4. A desription of the city tours extendeds when the user clicks on each.
+4. A description of the city tours extendeds when the user clicks on each.
 5. The prices for the guided city tours show underneath with contact details for booking.

 Mobile